johndavedosn/Keyholder/README.md

 - ``run_migrations``: Whether to run the database migrations at the ``migrations`` folder or not, This argument is automatically set to false after running the migrations first time, default is true.
 - ``dev_env``: Defines the environment you wanna work in, it can be either ``prod`` or anything else, Production environments ``prod`` use a token for security, the default is ``prod``.

-The second file is the configuration of the Component Manager, which allows you to make your own programs that does different stuff (e, g, encryption, key-generating), Every program you make that you want to run with Keyholder must have it's source code (python-only) set in the ``components`` folder, and also have an entry ar the Component Manager's config file, Here are the parameters :
+The second file is the configuration of the Component Manager - Which basically allows you to run your own components alongside the main Keyholder functionality,  it could do a wide range of stuff from encryption to logging and more,  Here are the configuration parameters for that:

 - ``Components`` : Pre-defined list of components, Add your component as an object in that list.
 - ``name`` : The component's file (in the ``components`` folder) name, without the .py extension, no default.
 - ``enabled`` : Whether to actually use that component or not, no default.
 **Note : ** A token must be specified as an environment variable,  it is no longer a configuration parameter.

-# Changelog
-- Removed the configuration parameter "token" and made an environment variable instead, ``TOKEN`` to be percise.
-- No more ``Config`` directory,  I figured it was too much for only two config files.
-- Now the API runs on all available addresses (``0.0.0.0``).